muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 No matter how late I returned, Phanna would always still be awake.

-Fortunately, Phanna's illness is in the past now thanks to Ethan's hard work.
+Fortunately, Phanna's illness has been cured now thanks to Ethan's hard work.

 Ethan, on the other hand, was rather disappointed when Phanna fully recovered and he no longer had a reason to stay here every day.